Teaching English in Taiwan: Living in Taiwan

 • Gift-giving is common in Taiwan and has some well-established guidelines.
 Consulting a Taiwanese friend before giving a gift would be wise.
 Remember to give and receive gifts with both hands and wait until you are in private before opening a gift.

 • Remove shoes when entering someone’s home.
-Slippers are sometimes provided, but it is best to take a pair of socks along with you when visiting.
+Slippers are usually provided, but it is best to take a pair of socks along with you when visiting.

 • Tipping is expected for those offering services such as porters or hairstylists, but not expected for taxis or waiters.
-Larger restaurants will add a gratuity of 10% to the bill.
+Restaurants will add a gratuity of 10% to the bill.

 • Patience is sometimes required when ascertaining the meaning of someone’s message, as brevity in communication is uncommon.